 When you are doing dialysis, it is also common to be given medicines orally (by mouth) or by injection into your bloodstream.
 You may also have tests done, which can involve a blood draw.

 Hepatitis C in dialysis centers

-If supplies or equipment used for your dialysis treatment are contaminated with (touched by) blood infected with hepatitis C, you could get the hepatitis C virus.
+If supplies or equipment used for your dialysis treatment are contaminated with blood infected with hepatitis C, you could get the hepatitis C virus.

 Your chance of getting hepatitis C from hemodialysis is small because dialysis centers are required to follow strict safety rules that keep contaminations from happening.

 If these safety rules are broken, hepatitis C can spread during hemodialysis through:

 - Contamination of the medicine supply cart used to bring medicines from patient to patient